digital-asset/daml/ledger-service/lf-value-json/specification.rst

 Output
 ~~~~~~

-Records are always encoded as JSON objects.
+Records are always encoded as objects.

 List
 ----